Supporting bereaved children after a sudden death

 Explaining that someone has died

-• If possible, try and break this news somewhere that is comfortable and feels safe for the child.
-It can be helpful, particularly for older children for them to have safe place close by (such as their bedroom) where they can go to after this news if they need some space.
+- If possible, try and break this news somewhere that is comfortable and feels safe for the child.
+It can be helpful, particularly for older children for them to have a safe place close by (such as their bedroom) where they can go to after this news if they need some space.

-• Avoid using euphemisms such as ‘gone to sleep’ ‘in the sky’.
+- Avoid using euphemisms such as ‘gone to sleep’ ‘in the sky’.
 Although these can feel more appropriate for children, they can often cause more confusion.
 It is helpful to use words like died and dead so that children understand what has happened.

-• Give very simple information which explains that the person has died.
+- Give very simple information which explains that the person has died.
 You don’t need to go into any details just yet.
 You could use words like this:

 “I have some very sad news to tell you, Mummy died last night”

-• If you think they may have heard other information, it can help to ask them what they think has happened so that you can pick up any facts that need correcting.
+- If you think they may have heard other information, it can help to ask them what they think has happened so that you can pick up any facts that need correcting.

 Giving simple details